Annapurna Region Treks

 Elevation Gain: ~1,059 m (starting from Jomsom)

-Muktinath is proof of religious harmony in Nepal, as it is sacred to Hindus and Buddhists.
+Muktinath is a testament to religious harmony in Nepal, as both Hindus and Buddhists hold it in reverence.
 It is a place of liberation where devotees worship the Hindu deity Vishnu and the Buddhist deity Avalokitesvara.
 This 14-day Jomsom Muktinath Trek is a unique blend of religious and historical trek, as it will also take you to the ancient kingdom of Mustang.

 In this trek, you will experience Nepal’s diverse landscape and culture as you trek through the dry terrain and lush rhododendron forests.
 Feel the strong wind in Jomsom, visit the pilgrimage site in Muktinath, dip in Tatopani’s natural hot springs, and walk through spectacular Gurung villages via Poonhill and Ghorepani.